Doris Dörrie

-Doris Dörrie (/de/; born May 26, 1955) is a German film director, producer, and author.
+Doris Dörrie (/de/; born 26 May 1955) is a German film director, producer, and author.
 She is known for her comedic and socially critical films, particularly Men… (1985), which achieved both national and international acclaim.
 Dörrie has received critical recognition for both her cinematic and literary work, earning several awards, including the 2012 Bavarian Film Award and the 2003 German Book Award.

 Early life and education

 Born in Hanover, West Germany, Dörrie completed her secondary education there in 1973.
 That same year, she began a two-year attendance in film studies in the drama department of the University of the Pacific in Stockton, California.
-She then studied semantics, psychology, and philosophy at the New School for Social Research in New York.
+She then studied semantics, psychology, and philosophy at the New School for Social Research in New York City.

 In 1975, back in West Germany, Dörrie began to study at the University of Television and Film Munich.
 In 1978, she completed her studies along with her final project film, The First Waltz, earning her diploma in directing.